yejkk/controlrate/README.md

 # control-rate

-Sometimes we need to execute a num at once but have some limit in a second. `control-rate` can help you do this by set totalLimit and onceLimit.
+Sometimes we need to execute some job at once but have limit in a second. `control-rate` can help you do this by set totalLimit and onceLimit and return num which will increase by time but never over the limit.

 ## Import
 `go get github.com/yejkk/controlrate`